Injectable Nutrient Clinic

 Patients are fully informed of the doses of any nutrients they receive, which vary according to individual needs.

-All our injectable nutrients are manufactured in Australia under “GMP” (Good Manufacturing Practice guidelines) to ensure batch stability and auditing capability, are TGA approved for injectable use, and meet the strictest safety requirements in Australia.
+All our injectable nutrients are manufactured in Australia under “GMP” (Good Manufacturing Practice guidelines) to ensure batch stability and auditing capability and meet the strictest safety requirements in Australia.

 This is not the case with all IV nutrient providers – if a patient does have a problem following treatment with non-GMP-certified nutrients, they may not be covered by the practitioner’s indemnity.